 – A birder friend by the name of Brandon Holden uses the term “slider scale” whenever he refers to the Iceland-Thayer’s cline, and also the apparent kumlieni-glaucoides cline.
 I find this methodology helps me while I’m in the field and looking to assign Red-tailed Hawks to subspecies-level.
 Because these two subspecies (if that’s what “abieticola” turns out to be after actual study of its life history occurs on its breeding grounds) occur along a gradient, a slider-scale is effective in categorizing the two.

 – I should finish by saying that this is my fourth winter studying the Eastern/Northern Red-tailed cline.
 From 2013-2015, I learned an enormous deal of information from Jerry Liguori as well as Ron Pittaway and others.
-I am simply an enthusiastic conduit of their expertise on the subject.
+I am merely an enthusiastic conduit of their expertise on the subject.
 I do have what I believe are original working theories on the subject, but prefer not to (potentially) mislead the greater birding community by sharing them haphazardly.
 As ever, I am happy to receive materials such as photos, comments and findings by email at: email@example.com.

 Photo: An example of the use of a “slider scale.”
 My subjective impression on the bird at left is that it sits at about a 5-5.5/10, with 1 being a faintly marked, blondish Eastern (borealis) and 10 being an extensively-marked Northern (abieticola).
-The bird at right fits the profile of a 8-9/10 bird, so is therefore a strong example of a Northern (abieticola).
+The bird at right fits the profile of a 8-9/10 bird, so is, therefore, a strong example of a Northern (abieticola).
 Photo credits: KitKat Jarjour and James Barber.